Douglas Fordyce

 Douglas Fordyce (born 3 February 1990), known usually as Doug Fordyce, is a British acrobatic gymnast who won the title of world men's pairs champion with Edward Upcott in July 2010 in Poland.

 Until 2012, Fordyce was a member of Spelbound, the gymnastic group who rose to fame in 2010, winning the fourth series of Britain's Got Talent.
 The prize was £100,000 and the opportunity to appear at the 2010 Royal Variety Performance.
 Having retired from Spelbound, Fordyce and Upcott are pursuing a stage act route together called Brothers of Eden.

-In 2014, Fordyce took part in the BBC Series Tumble as an acrobatic professional and was paired with Amelle Barrabah.
+In 2014, Fordyce took part in the BBC series Tumble as an acrobatic professional and was paired with Amelle Berrabah.
 In 2021 he appeared in the BBC soap opera EastEnders playing a character who is beaten up for being homophobic and ableist.